onursenture/onursenture.github.com/_posts/2019-12-20-obsession.markdown

 This is a serious issue.
 Seriousness level: 100/100

 I have no other problems in my life.
 I tried so many other things but I couldn't find an alternative activity for boring Ankara nights.

+---

+Update (24 December): I bought it finally because it was allocating my brain's CPU usage at least 50%.